 Information is shared between customer and seller only.

 No address re-use.

 Many payment processors claim to have no middleman.
-Saying the funds go directly to your wallet or instant settlement.
-However if the processor claims any of the following, they are likely operating as a middleman:
+They claim that funds go directly to your wallet or that they offer instant settlement.
+However, if the processor makes any of the following claims, they are most likely operating as a middleman:

 Waiting time for a merchant to receive payment is longer than sufficient blockchain confirmation.